About tax relief

 How long is tax relief applicable?

-Tax relief applies for the first three years of your temporary stay in Sweden.
-Which date you started working here does not affect the period of validity.
+Tax relief applies for five* years from the start of your stay in Sweden.
+Consequently, the time when your started working here is immaterial to the period of validity of the decision.

 Let's take an example.